 The SMIMEA DNS resource record (RR) is used to associate an end entity certificate or public key with the associated email address, thus forming a "SMIMEA certificate association".
 The semantics of how the SMIMEA RR is interpreted are given later in this document.
+Note that the information returned in the SMIMEA record might be for the end entity certificate, or it might be for the trust anchor or an intermediate certificate.

 The type value for the SMIMEA RRtype is defined in Section 5.1.
 The SMIMEA resource record is class independent.
 The SMIMEA resource record has no special TTL requirements.
-The SMIMEA wire format and presentation format are the same as for the TLSA record.